-"Can sinus headaches happen all year round?
+"Can sinus headaches happen all year round?"

 I feel like I'm the only one who gets sinus headaches no matter what time of year it is.
 Winter, spring, summer.
 Why does this happen?

 One common scenario for year round sinus trouble is in people who have inside allergies (such as cats, dogs, mites, cockroaches).
 As these allergens are present year round, so are the symptoms!
 You should talk to your primary care doctor about your sinus symptoms.
 After confirming the diagnosis, they will have suggestions for treatment, of which there are many effective options.
 One very helpful approach is daily irrigation of the nasal passages with saline, using a Nettipot or similar system, in order to flush out mucus and allergens.
 Helpful medications include the long acting anti histamines such as loratidine (Claritin) and cetirizine (Zyrtec).
 Additionally, nasal steroid sprays, such as fluticasone (Flonase) can be extremely effective if taken regularly for longer period of time.
 Start by talking with your primary care doctor.
 They will help you decide which treatment option is right for your situation.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.